 You select the foreground from the dedicated chroma key signals, and select the background on the cross-point buttons, then combine them by means of a key transition.

 In a D1 system only, you can also select the foreground with a cross-point button.

-Carry out the following procedure on one of the M/E banks.
+Carry out the following procedure.

-- In the key control section, press the KEY 1 or KEY 2 button. - 2 Using a menu (KEY 1, KEY 2) or key control section button (CHR), select chroma key as the key type. - 3 Press the CHR KEY button (or use any other method) to display the CHROMA KEY menu.
-(See the previous page.) - 4 Select item 1 (SETUP).
+- 1 Press the top menu selection button KEY 1 or KEY 2 in the M/E-1 group. - 2 Select item 1 (TYPE), then select chroma key as the key type. - 3 Press the CHR KEY button in the menu control section to display the CHROMA KEY menu (previous page). - 4 Select item 1 (SETUP).